ocai/elzabet/README.md

 ```

 ## Running with Docker
+Put the `.env` file at the project root directory
+(only necessary for endpoints that require it)

 `docker-compose up`
 App waits for DB to be up, so it can take a little bit.